-The title there is quite an exclamation – Canon redeems itself.
-And you may well wonder what Canon had to redeem itself for.
+With this wide-angle zoom, I felt like Canon redeemed itself.
+And you may well wonder why I have such a strong opinion about this.
 Well, my experience with Canon over the years has been a clouded one.
 A number of years back I moved back to Nikon again when I couldn’t handle the Canon 24-70mm f2.8L going out of calibration every so often.
 Then, there was the untrustworthy AF performance of the Canon 1D mark III.
 In fact, I’m still waiting for Canon to send me an apology note for that camera.
 In fact, for all three bodies that I owned.

 So with that, I was done.
 I had given up on Canon ever producing a wide-angle zoom that could perform.
 Sharp to the edges.
 No optical smearing.
 Just do what it is supposed to do – be a wide-angle zoom lens.
 Something the Nikon 14-24 f/2.8G excelled at.
 And that is something the Canon 17-40mm f/4L and the Canon 16-35mm f/2.L II didn’t quite do as well.

-Then the Canon EF 16-35mm f/4L IS (vendor) arrived, and I was curious.
+Then the Canon EF 16-35mm f/4L IS (B&H / Amazon) arrived, and I was curious.
 Could this finally be?
 And yes, Canon has redeemed itself.
 Finally, here is a Canon wide-angle zoom that is an excellent performer.
 You know, worthy of that red stripe.